How to Get Free Samples by Mail Without Filling Out Surveys

 What's Required and What's Not to Get Free Samples

 Some companies might want you to answer a few survey questions to get your freebie.
 However, a lot of these aren't required and you can submit the form without answering them.
 Keep your eye out for an asterisk or another indicator that specifies the required and optional parts of the freebie form.
-They will still send out your free sample as long as you fill out whatever is required.
+They'll still send out your free sample as long as you fill out whatever is required.
 Filling out or not filling out these optional form fields won't have any impact or getting or not getting the free sample.

 Long Surveys Could Mean a Scam

 If you run across a free sample or freebie that requires you to answer pages upon pages of survey questions or sign up for trial offers, run far, far away as quickly as you can.

-These are signs of a freebie scam and you'll want to avoid them.
+These are signs of a freebie scam, so you'll want to avoid them.
 Either the person is running a website so they can make affiliate money when you sign up for programs or they are trying to steal your information.

 Privacy and Free Samples Surveys

 There are the occasional legitimate free samples that will ask you a few survey questions.
-They do this to either see if you qualify for a free sample or so they can get more information about who wants to try their product.
+They do this to either see if you qualify or so they can get more information about who wants to try their product.

 If you feel uncomfortable answering these questions, then move on.
 It's not worth giving up your privacy to get something for free.
 There will be plenty of other free samples and freebies to request.